tum-esi/wade/README.md

 ### LOW PRIO TODO
-- (+) Reload virtual thing config after save (-> to intend correct)
-- (+) Place dropdown field of copy vt-link better for different sized content
-- (x) Paste a example-TD does not work after every previous view (click on tab config and then editor it always works) -> make it work always
 - (+) Limit
-- (+) Results UI: Make id smaller (write -> w, read -> r ...) and response bigger -> display as obj
-- (o) Output/Input Results: Validating interaction response data schema: Error Message (A WoT Thing Description MUST accurately describe the data returned and accepted by each interaction)
-- (x) Mashup: Should only have td as childern (not folders or other mashups)
-- (+) Sidebar: Delete element -> confirm deletion
 - (o) Sidebar: Implement filter functionality
 - (+) Results: Improve error handling (right now just the full response is shown)
 - (+) Uri Bar: Fetch error handling when connection timed out